vhscom/after-dark/README.md

 Feature | Summary
 --------|--------
 [Quick Installer](#getting-started) | After Dark provides a cross-platform quick installer.
-One command is all you need to start creating a website anywhere you can access a terminal.
+One command is all you need to start creating a website.
-[Module System](#module-system) | Add additional functionality to your site using [Hugo Theme Components](https://gohugo.io/themes/theme-components/).
-After Dark includes a module system and a number of custom-built modules specifically designed to enhance your site.
+[Module System](#module-system) | Add more functionality to your site.
+After Dark includes a module system and a number of custom-built modules designed to compliment the theme.
 [Theme Variants](#theme-variants) | Choose from one of three dark color pallets and two different display modes.
 Toggle between them anytime directly from your site configuration.
+[Fuzzy Search](#fuzzy-search) | Find crawlable content anywhere on your site.
+After Dark includes a custom search app built with [Vue](https://vuejs.org/), [Fuse](http://fusejs.io/) and [Mark](https://markjs.io).
+No registration necessary.
+[Syntax Highlighting](#syntax-highlighting) | Share code with style.
+After Dark automatically highlights code written more than 160 languages and doesn't require any JavaScript to do it.
+[Post Images](#post-images) | Easily add performance-optimized, responsive post images without fiddling around with an image editor or touching a single line of code.
 [Lazy Loading](#lazy-loading) | Decrease page load time and improve user experience on slower connections.
-After Dark includes [lazysizes](https://github.com/aFarkas/lazysizes), a zero-configuration JavaScript library, for low-friction lazy-loading of images, scripts, iFrames and more.
+After Dark includes [lazysizes](https://github.com/aFarkas/lazysizes) for dead simple lazy-loading of images, scripts, iFrames and more.
 [Social Engagement](#social-engagement) | After Dark provides automatic and configurable [Open Graph](http://ogp.me/) support, Twitter Cards and Telegram Instant View template to make social shares pop like 37 pieces of flair.
 [Search Optimization](#search-optimization) | Using [Schema Structured Data](https://moz.com/learn/seo/schema-structured-data) and meta tags, After Dark gives crawlers rich data about the site structure and content.
 No configuration required.
-[Post Images](#post-images) | Increase visual appeal of posts.
-After Dark enables configuration-driven post images which are lazy-loaded, responsive and automatically cropped for a consistent look-and-feel across your site.
-[Fuzzy Search](#fuzzy-search) | After Dark ships with an in-browser search app built with [Vue](https://vuejs.org/), [Fuse](http://fusejs.io/) and [Mark](https://markjs.io).
-Use it to quickly find crawlable content anywhere your site.
 [Personalization](#personalization) | Tweak CSS using the purpose-built [customization file](#custom-styles).
 Swap in [your own favicon](#favicon).
 Leverage [block templates](https://gohugo.io/templates/blocks) to quickly extend new custom layouts.
 And use [hack.css](https://hackcss.egoist.moe/dark.html) flexbox grids and CSS components to add style your site.
-[Snippets](#snippets) | After Dark provides a number of reusable code snippets for adding things like tweets, [coubs](https://coub.com), blockquotes, figures, [hackcss components](https://hackcss.egoist.moe/) and more.
+[Code Snippets](#code-snippets) | After Dark provides a number of reusable code snippets for adding things like tweets, [coubs](https://coub.com), blockquotes, figures, [hackcss components](https://hackcss.egoist.moe/) and more.
 Use them to create completely custom layouts or simply spice up an existing document.
 [Related Content](#related-content) | Promote more of your content to your site visitors.
 By offering your readers more content that's relevant to them you can increase your site's page views, the time spent on your site and reader loyalty.
 [Table of Contents](#table-of-contents) | Help users locate and share information in long posts.
 By providing a Table of Contents, users will spend less time scrolling to locate information in larger documents and are more likely to deep link to specific information on a page.
 [Modification Dating](#modification-dating) | Surface recently updated content to users and crawlers, allowing them to understand when a post or page was was last modified.
 Recently updated posts will be flagged as modified and visually lifted upwards in chronological listings.
-[Syntax Highlighting](#syntax-highlighting) | Share code snippets with style.
-After Dark provides Atom One [Light](https://atom.io/themes/one-light-syntax) and [Dark](https://atom.io/themes/one-dark-syntax) syntax highlighting for 1337 code sharing.
 [Taxonomy Pages](https://gohugo.io/content-management/taxonomies) | Help users discover taxonomic content.
 After Dark automatically generates taxonomy and taxonomy terms pages and links to them in post bylines.
 [Error Page](https://hackcabin.com/post/after-dark-error-page-redesign/) | Decrease bounce rate when URL errors occur.
 After Dark provides an engaging 404 page with animated background.
 Post Bylines | Rich post bylines include optional author name, word count, links to taxonomy pages and metadata for search engines.